-- Lie on your side with your head supported by a rolled towel or pillow. - Bend your knees and your hips so that there is a straight line from your shoulders to hips to feet. - Keeping your feet together and your trunk still, lift your top knee. - Perform 8-12 repetitions.
+- Lie on your side with your head supported by a rolled towel or pillow. - Bend your knees and your hips so that there is a straight line from your shoulders to hips to feet. - Lift your top knee while keeping your feet together.